 As Elizabeth Broderick, Australia’s Federal Sex Discrimination Officer said at the recent TEDx Women event in Melbourne, women have fought and gained a lot in the past 100 years, but it’s time that more men joined the fight with us, because it’s time that men started changing men’s minds.

 I am both excited and terribly disappointed when I find that a prominent male, with a wide audience, is a feminist ally.
 Excited because, “YAY an ally!”, disappointed because it really should be far more common than it is.
 I am, sadly, far to used to being thrown under a bus by prominent men due to my gender.
 Dawkins being a great example during the elevatorgate storm.
 So when someone like PZ Myers or John Scalzi comes out defending feminism, supporting my existence as an equal to men, and arguing with arsehats that really, letting women make their own mind up about what they do and don’t want, and that treating them respectfully should be a no-brainer, I am happy inside as much as I am disappointed that so many other men really don’t get this.
-Continue Reading
+Continue reading When the privileged speak→

 Not currently being in Australia, I missed most of the furore that a Gen-Y woman caused when she dared accuse an upstanding institution such as the Herald Sun of being sexist and condescending after finishing her internship there.
 I mean really, who would have thought that the Herald Sun would have been sexist?
 Oh you mean there are actually people out there who think that “modern business etiquette” actually applies and that “chivalry” is not at all an outdated concept?
 Please kill me now.